ohdns/centos7_simple_kickstart/README.md

 The <b>default password</b> for <b>ohadmin</b> and <b>root</b> will be <b><i><u>centos7</u></i></b><br />
 The <i>ohadmin</i> account will be used for automation; and <i>temporarily</i>, the way you ssh to your VM for manual changes or container deployments.
 <br /><br />
+<b>It is assumed that you will change all passwords and ssh keys before doing something risky, such as bridging your kickstart VM onto a non private network</b><br /><br />

 <li>
  <b>Step 1: Execute</b> <code>~/build/centos7_simple_kickstart/scripts/oh repo_sync</code>